kevinchew-sg/SAT-ACT-Analysis/code/README.md

 ### Problem Statement

+Over the past decade, programs have been enacted to increase the SAT Participation Rate amongst high school students.
+More specifically, these programs target students from less priviledged backgrounds and create more opportunities for them to take the test and subsequently apply for colleges.

+Thus, since a good SAT Score is an important requirement for students to have a better chance at being admitted to their college of choice, this projects aims to study the relationship between SAT Participation Rate and SAT Score.

-This project seeks to understand the trends behind SAT Participation Rate and SAT Score.
-More specifically, does an increase in SAT Participation Rate lead to an increase in SAT Score?
+More specifically, does an increase in Participation Rate lead to an increae in SAT score for the different states in the United States of America?

 ### Data Sources Used